Jennifer Connelly Movies: Top 20 Ranked

 While individual performances showcase her skills, Connelly deserves recognition for the cumulative impact of her filmography.
 Few actors transition so naturally from ingenue to serious dramatic powerhouse as Connelly has.

-From quirky indie films to cerebral dramas to big budget spectacle, she has proven adaptable yet distinct.
+From quirky indie films to cerebral dramas to big budget spectacles, she has proven adaptable yet distinct.
 Connelly disappears into roles, yet retains luminous screen presence.
 She can convey both strength and fragility.
 Her evolution from youthful promise to mature excellence makes her an iconic Hollywood leading lady.

-Career highlights like Requiem for a Dream, A Beautiful Mind, and Little Children cement Connelly as one of the most compelling actresses of her generation whose dedication to her craft remains undimmed by time.
+Career highlights like Requiem for a Dream, A Beautiful Mind, and Little Children cement Connelly as one of the most compelling actresses of her generation, whose dedication to her craft remains undimmed by time.
 Regardless of individual titles, Connelly's body of work displays an exhilarating and affecting range that ranks her among Hollywood's greatest contemporary screen talents.

 Throughout her decades-spanning filmography, Jennifer Connelly has exhibited fearless creativity, emotional truth, and captivating star power.
 From teen ingenue to serious dramatic force, she has crafted an eclectic body of work that exemplifies both versatility and dedication to quality.
 The films above span blockbusters and intimate indies, highlighting Connelly's ability to inhabit diverse roles.
 While she hates watching her own performances, audiences worldwide have been richly rewarded, with surely more great films still to come.
 Jennifer Connelly remains an illuminating, empathetic, and enthralling presence on screen.